 So, now that we know what poker outs are, let’s learn how to count them.

-Especially when holding hands like suited connectors, knowing how to count your outs is critical to making the correct decisions.
+Knowing how to count your outs is critical to making the correct decisions, especially when holding hands like suited connectors.

 How to Count Outs in Poker

-Now that you understand what poker outs are, it should be quite clear how we count them.
-The process consists of identifying what your outs are and then literally counting them out.
+Now that you understand poker outs, it should be quite clear how we count them.
+The process consists of identifying your outs and then literally counting them out.

-In the example above, we already identified the potential poker outs, so let’s count them out:
+In the example above, we already identified the potential poker outs with K♥Q♥ on the board J♥10♥4♦, so let’s count them out:

 · Three Aces to make a Straight – 3